mhostetter/gr-sqlite/README.md

 ## Features
-* Supports inserting asynchronous PDU messages to a SQLite table.
+* Supports `INSERT`-ing PDU messages into a SQLite table.
-* Supports setting table Primary Key.
+* Supports outputting PDUs from message-triggered `SELECT` statements.
-* Supports fixed column ordering.
+* Supports timed PDU output based of a UNIX timestamp in the SQLite database.

 ## Usage
 ### GNU Radio